What are green bonds and how do they work?

 Financial information only

 Green bonds are fixed-income instruments where the proceeds are specifically earmarked to finance or refinance eligible environmental projects.
-They are one of the most established instruments in sustainable finance — and one of the fastest-growing.
+They are one of the most established instruments in sustainable finance.
 Here is how they work and what to know before evaluating them.

 What makes a bond "green"?

 A conventional bond raises debt capital for general corporate purposes.
-A green bond raises debt capital specifically to fund projects with environmental benefits — renewable energy installations, energy-efficient buildings, clean transportation, water management, sustainable agriculture, or similar categories.
+A green bond raises debt capital specifically to fund projects with environmental benefits, such as renewable energy installations, energy-efficient buildings, clean transportation, water management, sustainable agriculture or similar categories.

 The "green" label does not change the financial structure of the bond.
 The coupon, maturity, credit rating, and payment obligations are identical to a conventional bond from the same issuer.
 What changes is the use of proceeds: the issuer commits to allocating the funds raised to specific eligible projects, and to reporting on how that money has been used.